MrHedmad/data-stewardship-knowledgebase/src/topics/basics/using_remote_resources.md

 - **The Collector's Fallacy**
 	- Saving dozens of articles, bookmarking hundreds of tutorials, and creating elaborate reading lists feels productive.
 It isn't.
 You learn by engaging with material, not by hoarding it.
-	- It's better if you pick one good resource and work through it completely before moving to the next.
+	- It's better to pick one good resource and work through it completely before moving to the next.
 - **Tutorial Hell**
 	- Endlessly following tutorials without building anything yourself creates an illusion of competence.
 You can follow along with guidance but can't apply the knowledge independently.
 	- Instead, after each tutorial, create something without following instructions.
 Rewrite what you learned in your own words.
 Start small if necessary, but create independently.
 After creating, look back at the source material and check if you got something wrong.
 - **Skipping fundamentals**
 	- Advanced topics look more interesting than basics.
 But trying to learn advanced concepts without fundamental understanding is like trying to read before you know the alphabet.
 For instance, learning about advanced data structures without knowing anything about computer logic would be a waste of time.
 	- Be honest about your current level.
-Master fundamentals thoroughly even when they seem boring or you think you already know them.
+Master fundamentals thoroughly even when they seem boring or you think you already know them: you'll thank yourself in the future.

 ## Your Learning System

 Effective self-teaching requires some structure.
-Here are some ideas on methods that may help you learn more.
+Here are some ideas on methods that may help you learn more effectively.

 I suggest you keep a journal, a [:beginner: bullet journal](https://en.wikipedia.org/wiki/Bullet_journal) or [:beginner: commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in which you annotate with what material you engaged on any single day, what you did or did not understand, and what you plan to look into next.
 This allows you to first, pick back up where you left off immediately, and second, it allows you to notice patterns of difficulty on some kinds of topics, which suggest you need stronger fundamentals in that area.